NearNodeFlash/nnf-deploy/Readme.md

 ./nnf-deploy deploy
 ```

-To only deploy specific repositories, include the desired modules after `deploy` command.
-For example, to only deploy `dws` and `nnf-sos` repositories, use
+To deploy only specific repositories, include the desired modules after `deploy` command.
+For example, to deploy only `dws` and `nnf-sos` repositories, use
 ```bash
 ./nnf-deploy deploy dws nnf-sos
 ```

 ## Undeploy

-**WARNING!** Undeploy should be preceded by deleting any user or administrator created resources such as `lustrefilesystems` and `workflows` using kubectl commands
+**WARNING!** Before you undeploy, delete any user or administrator created resources such as `lustrefilesystems` and `workflows` using kubectl commands

 ```bash
 kubectl delete workflows.dws.cray.hpe.com --all